 Lovers of the great outdoors typically thrive in Arizona’s diverse microclimates.
 In a state filled with national and regional parks that attract tourists from all over the world, it’s no surprise that the city of Phoenix is also surrounded by some pretty great park options.
 From city parks to mountain peaks, all are easily accessible and provide some much needed outdoors time—that is, when the summer heat has disappeared.

 Looking for great outdoor recreation just minutes from downtown and the airport?
-Take a hike around the red butte formations in Papago Park, including the iconic Hole-in-the-Rock; cast a line in 7 acres of stocked fishing lagoons; enjoy a round at Papago Golf Course.
+Take a hike around the red butte formations in Papago Park, including the iconic Hole-in-the-Rock; cast a line in seven acres of stocked fishing lagoons; enjoy a round at Papago Golf Course.
 The park offers exceptional hiking and a wide array of recreational facilities.
-It’s also home to tow of the regions most visited attractions, the Phoenix Zoo and the stunning Desert Botanical Garden.
+It’s also home to two of the regions most visited attractions, the Phoenix Zoo, and the stunning Desert Botanical Garden.

 Located just a few blocks from Phoenix’s busy central corridor, this park serves as an oasis.
 Featuring picnic areas, a lagoon, boat house, swimming pool, nature trail, urban fishing and two golf courses, there’s pretty much something for everyone here.
 The municipal golf courses offer modest fees and are busy all year long.
 The lagoon offers paddle-boats and canoes as well as fishing and an opportunity to observe ducks and other waterfowl.
 The facility also features a softball diamond, and basketball and tennis courts, and is home to a host of rides for children ages 2 to 10 at Enchanted Island Amusement Park.